Metrics quickstart

 --set recommendedPolicies.defaultPolicyMode=monitor

-This leads to the creation of the default
+This creates the default

 instance of PolicyServer